Philcoin Trading 44.2% Higher Over Last Week (PHL)

-Philcoin (PHL) traded flat against the US dollar during the 1 day period ending at 21:00 PM ET on October 14th.
-One Philcoin token can now be bought for about $0.0039 or 0.00000007 BTC on major exchanges.
-Over the last week, Philcoin has traded up 44.2% against the US dollar.
-Philcoin has a total market capitalization of $244.61 million and approximately $62.33 worth of Philcoin was traded on exchanges in the last day.
+Philcoin (PHL) traded flat against the US dollar during the one day period ending at 11:00 AM Eastern on October 16th.
+One Philcoin token can now be bought for approximately $0.0039 or 0.00000007 BTC on popular exchanges.
+During the last seven days, Philcoin has traded up 44.2% against the US dollar.
+Philcoin has a market capitalization of $244.61 million and $62.33 worth of Philcoin was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.